Pack on the Prowl

-If you’ve already begun your college education at a community college or another U.S. university, then you’re considered a transfer student when you apply to NC State.
-Don’t worry, you’re in good company: More than a quarter of our current students studied elsewhere before making NC State their home.
+If you’ve already begun your college education at a community college or another university, then you’re considered a transfer student when you apply to NC State.
+Don’t worry, you’re in good company: Around 20 percent of our current students studied elsewhere before making NC State their home.

 Make the switch.
 Apply to NC State.

 If you are a not a U.S. citizen or permanent resident, you should apply as an international student.
 To apply to NC State, you must have completed a program of study that would qualify you to attend university in your home country.
 International applicants can identify as either a freshman or transfer applicant as defined above.

 NC State welcomes students from around the world, and we celebrate the perspectives they bring to our campus.
 If you have any questions, the Office of Undergraduate Admissions has a dedicated team to help you.